‘The Young And The Restless’ Spoilers For The Next Two Weeks: Victor Panics – Philly Reunites

 The Young And The Restless spoilers for the next two weeks show hot couple Phyllis Abbott (Gina Tognoni) and Billy Abbott (Jason Thompson) take a run at each other again.
-Gina Tognoni and Jason Thompson revealed in a recent interview with Global News that the duo revisits their affair on Monday, April 17.
+Gina Tognoni and Jason Thompson revealed in a recent interview with Global News that the duo will revisit their affair on Monday, April 17.
 They seemed to tease more, but it seems unlikely that Billy will hop back in bed with Phyllis anytime soon.

 @MyJasonThompson @globalnews chatting about #YR with Billy and Phyllis #philly ???????? pic.twitter.com/wg7NcPkiks